PIAIC-IOT/Quarter-1_12.15-3.15/Chap#6/README.md

-This repositry contains code by Muhammad Areeb Siddiqui.
+This folder (Chap#6) consist of code by Muhammad Areeb Siddiqui from class 12:15.
-FROM CLASS 12:15PM - 03:15PM